 - Inquirers will be appointed by the Board for an initial term of three years, which may be renewed at the Board’s discretion.

-- It is the role of an Inquirer to provide the Investigations Committee with advice in respect of an allegation of unacceptable professional conduct and/or serious professional incompetence.
+- It is the role of an Inquirer to provide the Registrar or Investigations Panel with advice in respect of an allegation of unacceptable professional conduct and/or serious professional incompetence.

-- Instructions will be provided by the Investigations Committee on a case-by-case basis, and may involve visiting a project and interviewing parties to a complaint.
+- Instructions will be provided by the Registrar or Investigations Committee on a case-by-case basis, and may involve visiting a project and interviewing parties to a complaint.

-- Inquirers will be required to provide advice to the Investigations Committee in writing and, where possible, within the timescales and cost-limits set down by the Board.
+- Inquirers will be required to provide advice in writing and, where possible, within the timescales and cost-limits set down by the Board.

 - If the complaint is referred to the Professional Conduct Committee (PCC) the Inquirer may be required to attend the hearing to give evidence.
-In such circumstance the Inquirer’s duty is to assist the PCC, not to advance the Board’s case.
+In such circumstance the Inquirer’s duty is to assist the PCC, not to advance ARB’s case.